telstra/open-kilda/docs/design/solutions/protected-paths/Protected-paths-availability.md

 a flow with the particular protected path in the future.

 ### Backward compatibility and consistency
-When a user don't use the new parameter ```protected=true```, then the response doesn't contain any new fields from this feature.
+When a user don't use the new parameter ```includeProtectedPath=true```, then the response doesn't contain any new fields from this feature.